 Week long classes offered each January at New Orleans Baptist Theological Seminary.
 Each day, guest speakers will address a topic within the discipline of youth ministry.
 Time for questions, debriefing, discussion, and suggestions for implementation in the local church will follow presentations.
 Topics will rotate annually.
-May be repeated once for credit.
 Spring.